Published December 12, 2012

 Mackerel fishing has been a hot topic between Iceland and the EU.
-While Iceland maintains a quota that they believe is sustainable, EU leaders have said Iceland is overfishing the stocks, and last September, the EU parliament passed a measure issuing sanctions against Iceland
+While Iceland maintains a quota that they believe is sustainable, EU leaders have said Iceland is overfishing the stocks, and last September, the EU parliament passed a measure issuing sanctions against Iceland over the matter.

-written for the Wall Street Journal, Steingrímur articulates Iceland's point of view on mackerel fishing:
+In a column written for the Wall Street Journal, Steingrímur articulates Iceland’s point of view on mackerel fishing:

 At present, each country sets a voluntary quota on the amount of mackerel it will catch.
 But because the quotas are self-imposed and there is no limit on the collective catch, mackerel is being overfished.